 How To Make Thai Cucumber Salad for Satay

-Step One.
+Step 1.
 Combine sugar, salt, and vinegar in a small saucepan over medium heat.
-Stir with a whisk until water is nearly boiling and the salt and sugar completely dissolve.
+Stir with a whisk until the water is nearly boiling and the salt and sugar completely dissolve.
 Set aside to cool.

-Step Two.
-Sliced the vegetables into small pieces and add to a small bowl.
+Step 2.
+Sliced the vegetables into small pieces and added them to a small bowl.
 First, cut the cucumber slices into half-moon-shaped pieces depending on the size of the cucumber.
 Second, julienned the shallot or small red onion into long thin pieces.
 Third, dice the chilis into small pieces using a sharp knife.
 Combine the rest of the ingredients.

-Step Three.
-Once the sauce is cooled to room temperature, pour the liquid over the salad.
+Step 3.
+Pour the liquid over the salad once the sauce is cooled to room temperature.
 Sprinkled with chopped cilantro and crunchy peanuts.
 Serve immediately with your satay, shrimp cakes, or yellow curry.
 Enjoy!
+Store leftover salad (if any) in airtight containers for 1 day only.
+Best to eat it up rather than have leftovers.

 Helpful Kitchen Notes

-- I typically make the sauce before starting my satay on the grill to allow the liquid to cool completely.
+- Make the sauce before starting my satay on the grill to allow the liquid to cool completely.

-- If you don’t have fresh chilis, use ground chili flakes or diced some dried chilis.
-You just need a little heat but can completely omit the peppers if desired.
+- Use ground chili flakes or diced dried chilis if you don't have fresh chilis.
+You need a little heat but can completely omit the peppers if desired.

 - Though this Thai relish is a side dish, you can also use it as a main dish.
 Make double or triple the amount.
 It’s so tasty!

-- You can turn this recipe into a spicy Thai cucumber salad by adding more chilis to make it hot.
+- Turn this recipe into a spicy Thai cucumber salad by adding more chilis to make it hot.
 If you like mild flavor in food and it's your first time making Thai cucumber salad, omit the chilis.
 You'll still get so much flavor offered in the salad.

-Thai satay is typically served with a side of peanut sauce, like this 5-minute authentic Thai satay sauce, a Thai pickled cucumber relish like this one, and a side of plain toast.
+Thai satay is typically served with a side of peanut sauce, a Thai pickled cucumber relish like this one and a side of plain toast.

-The spiciness of Ajaat, Ajad, or Ajaat (Thai cucumber salad) can easily be modified with how many chilis you use.
+The spiciness of Ajaat, Ajad, or Ajaat dishes can easily be modified with how many chilis you use.
 It’s totally up to you on this one! (:

 More Thai Recipes You’ll love